wongjn/Tobi/README.md

   // Options
 })

+tobi.open()   // Opens the lightbox
-tobi.open(2)  // Opens the lightbox on image 3 (first is 0)
+tobi.open(2)  // Opens the lightbox on slide 3 (first is 0)
-tobi.next()   // Shows the next image in the lightbox tobi.prev()   // Shows the previous image in the lightbox tobi.close()  // Closes the lightbox
+tobi.next()   // Shows the next slide in the lightbox tobi.prev()   // Shows the previous slide in the lightbox tobi.close()  // Closes the lightbox

 // Adds an element dynamically